stelligent/cfn_nag/README.md

 To author new rules for your own use and/or community contribution, see [Custom Rule Development](custom_rule_development.md) for details.

-A screencast demonstrating soup to nuts TDD custom rule development is available here:
+A screencast demonstrating soup-to-nuts TDD custom rule development is available here:

 <https://www.youtube.com/watch?v=JRZct0naFd4&t=1601s>